I-had-a-bad-idea/I-had-a-bad-idea/README.md

 ## Currently working on
 - IPL (An interpreted programming language in Rust)
-- Syntax highlighting for IPL
+- A library manager for IPL

 ## Some (possibly) interesting statistics